 If you have been the victim of workplace discrimination at any time, please contact us today.
 We will provide you with a free consultation and help get you started on the path to justice.
 Protecting your rights is our top priority.
 Let Ghozland Law Firm be your partner in fighting for fairness and equality in the workplace.

 At Ghozland Law Firm, your protection is our top priority.
 Our skilled legal team is determined to provide you with the best representation to ensure that your voice is heard, and your rights are protected.

 Racial Discrimination in any form is a violation of an individual’s basic right to equality.
 In the workplace, discrimination based on race involves treating an employee, applicant, intern, or contractor differently due to their race.
 Whether the discrimination is hostile or accidental, the result can leave a lasting impact on your life.

 Experiencing racial discrimination in the workplace is not only painful, but it is a blatant violation of both state and federal laws.
-There are legal remedies in place to ensure that you have the ability to pursue your legal rights to the fullest extent.
+There are legal remedies in place to ensure that you can fully pursue your legal rights.
 At Ghozland Law Firm we believe in protecting your rights and working with you to figure out the best outcome for your situation.

 National Origin Discrimination